enodden/aau-group-picker/README.md

 # aau-group-picker
-Dynamic group creater for the AAU tutor events - fast and lightweight on static pages
+Dynamic group creator for the AAU tutor events - fast and lightweight on static pages